vitiral/gpio/README.md

 This library provides gpio access via the standard linux [sysfs interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt)

 It is intended to mimick [RPIO](http://pythonhosted.org/RPIO/) as much as possible for all features, while also supporting additional (and better named) functionality to the same methods.

 ## Supported Features

-**sysfs** is still under development, and so only supports minimal features

 - get pin values with `read(pin)` or `input(pin)`
 - set pin values with `set(pin, value)` or `output(pin)`
 - get the pin mode with `mode(pin)`
 - set the pin mode with `setup(pin, mode)`
     - `mode` can currently equal `sysfs.IN` or `sysfs.OUT`

-# Future Features
-- setting pullup / pulldown values for pins
-- setting pins as pwm